AtlasGPT Brain

 Primary Driver

-Operates in fields such as neurosurgery, oncology, and cardiology where standard care is often insufficient and the latest peer-reviewed data must be synthesized in real time.
-These individuals trained 10–15+ years to become experts.
-They are not afraid of AI — 84% of physicians say AI makes them better at their jobs.
-What they fear is AI that hallucinates, gives generic answers, or was built for general consumers.
+Specialists in oncology, cardiology, hematology, neurology, infectious diseases, and endocrinology — the highest-volume use cases based on internal AtlasGPT data.
+These physicians operate where standard care is often insufficient and the latest peer-reviewed data must be synthesized in real time.
+They trained 10–15+ years to become experts.
+They are not afraid of clinical algorithms — what they fear is a tool that hallucinates, gives generic answers, or was built for general consumers.

 Key Values & Pain Points